Most interesting landmarks of Central America

 - Archaeological heritage, especially – heritage of Maya civilization.
 One of the great civilizations of the world developed in the northern part of Central America more than 2000 years ago.
 Maya have left many thousands of amazing landmarks and new ones are discovered every month.
 In every Central American country are found landmarks made by other developed cultures as well.

 - Biodiversity values – biological diversity of Central American countries is one of the highest in the world.
-Several large tropical forests still exist in Central America, although human activities are diminishing them.
+Several large tropical forest still exist in Central America, although human activities are diminishing them.
 Unique biotopes have developed on isolated summits of mountains and some islands.

 - Historical cities and architecture – first European built cities in mainland America were built in Central America.
 Central American countries are proud owners of amazing cities, churches and other buildings in Renaissance, Baroque and later historical styles.